-Protesters return to streets, parks of Portland, Oregon
+Riot declared as fire burns in Portland police union offices

 Democratic Mayor Ted Wheeler said violent protesters are also serving as political “props” for President Donald Trump in a divisive election season where the president is hammering on a law-and-order message.
 Trump has called the protesters as “sick and dangerous anarchists” running wild in the city’s streets.

 Tear gas was used by police on protesters Wednesday for the first time since the U.S. agents pulled back their presence in the city.
-But officers did not use it Thursday despite declaring the demonstration an unlawful assembly.
+But officers did not use it Thursday or Friday despite declaring the demonstrations unlawful assemblies.

 Bellisle reported from Seattle.